The Best ETFs to Buy Now

 Finding the best ETFs to buy in an uncertain market environment can seem like a tall task, but these five picks are a good place to start.

-Exchange-traded funds (ETFs) offer investors a variety of strategies to prepare for whatever the market throws at them – Federal Reserve moves, election uncertainty, economic instability and just about everything else under the sun.
+Exchange-traded funds (ETFs) offer investors a variety of strategies to prepare for whatever the market throws at them – a stock market sell-off, Federal Reserve moves, policy uncertainty, economic instability and just about everything else under the sun.

-Overall, the stock and bond markets have done well over the past 12 months or so thanks to stabilizing inflation, rate-cut excitement and demand for all things artificial intelligence (AI).
-A resilient U.S. economy has only fanned the bullish flames.
+Overall, the stock and bond markets have done well in the past 12 months or so, thanks to stabilizing inflation, rate-cut excitement and demand for all things artificial intelligence (AI).

-And ETFs loaded with strong companies that have proven their ability to navigate an uncertain market make sense because they spread out risk across a basket of stocks.
+And investing in ETFs loaded with strong companies that have proven their ability to navigate an uncertain market makes sense because they spread risk across a basket of stocks.

 How do you choose the best ETFs to buy?

-Today we're going to take a look at five of the best ETFs to buy now.
-This of course raises questions about what exactly defines a strong ETF and where we should go to look for them.
+Today, we're going to take a look at five of the best ETFs to buy now.
+This, of course, raises questions about what exactly defines a strong ETF and where we should look for them.

-Sector ETFs and highly specialized single-strategy ETFs can add value under the right set of circumstances, and you may have your reasons for wanting targeted exposure.
+Sector ETFs and highly specialized single-strategy ETFs can add value under the right circumstances, and you might have reasons for wanting targeted exposure.

 But it makes sense to keep those positions relatively small while leaving the bulk of your portfolio in more diversified ETFs.

 Costs are also a consideration.
-It's not going to have a major impact on your long-term returns if you hold an ETF with an expense ratio of 0.08% versus one that costs 0.10%.
+It's not going to have a major impact on your long-term returns if you hold an ETF with an expense ratio of 0.08% vs one that costs 0.10%.

 Once you reach a certain low-cost threshold, it doesn't move the needle all that much to lower fees by an extra basis point.
 (A basis point equals 0.01%.)
 But every dollar you pay in fees is a dollar you no longer have available to grow and compound.